Drains & Sewers

 Storm Sewer System

-Water that enters a storm drain is NOT treated to remove pollutants; it is important not to dispose of any waste materials into any storm water collection point.
+Water that enters a storm drain is NOT treated to remove pollutants.
+It is important not to dispose of any waste materials into any storm water collection point.
+Catch basins are never an option to dispose of hazardous materials such as paints, oils, grout wash water or drywall mud.
 Please help protect our drinking water sources.

 Sanitary Sewer System

-The municipal sanitary sewer system is a system of underground pipes that transport sanitary sewage from the plumbing of privately owned buildings to the Wastewater Treatment Facility (WwTF).
+The municipal sanitary sewer system is a system of underground pipes that transport wastewater from the plumbing of privately owned buildings, including toilets, sinks, wash basins and industry process connections, to the Wastewater Treatment Facility (WwTF).
 Manholes are used at designated intervals in a sewer line as a means of access for inspection or cleaning.
+Learn about the annual Sanitary Sewer Lining Program

 The sewage is treated at the WwTF and clean treated water is discharged into Kempenfelt Bay.
 To ensure a properly functioning transportation and treatment system, certain materials should NOT be disposed into sinks or toilets.